CIM Commercial Trust (NASDAQ:CMCT) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of CIM Commercial Trust (NASDAQ:CMCT) from a hold rating to a buy rating in a research note released on Tuesday morning, Zacks.com reports.
-Zacks Investment Research currently has $7.75 target price on the real estate investment trust’s stock.
+CIM Commercial Trust (NASDAQ:CMCT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
+The firm currently has a $8.25 price target on the real estate investment trust’s stock.
+Zacks Investment Research‘s price objective suggests a potential upside of 10.00% from the company’s previous close.

 According to Zacks, “CIM Commercial Trust Corporation is a real estate investment trust which principally acquires, owns, and operates Class A and creative office investments located primarily in Los Angeles and the San Francisco Bay Area.
 CIM Commercial Trust Corporation is operated by CIM Group, a vertically integrated, owner and operator of real assets with multi-disciplinary which includes in-house research, acquisition, credit analysis, development, finance, leasing and property management capabilities and its affiliates.
 CIM Commercial Trust Corporation is based in Dallas, United States. “

-Separately, B. Riley began coverage on CIM Commercial Trust in a research report on Wednesday, October 20th.
-They set a buy rating and a $13.00 price objective on the stock.
+Separately, B. Riley started coverage on shares of CIM Commercial Trust in a research report on Wednesday, October 20th.
+They issued a “buy” rating and a $13.00 price target for the company.

-CIM Commercial Trust (NASDAQ:CMCT) last announced its quarterly earnings data on Tuesday, November 9th.
-The real estate investment trust reported ($0.14) EPS for the quarter, beating the consensus estimate of ($0.18) by $0.04.
-CIM Commercial Trust had a negative return on equity of 13.08% and a negative net margin of 7.06%.
-On average, equities research analysts expect that CIM Commercial Trust will post -0.04 EPS for the current fiscal year.
+CIM Commercial Trust (NASDAQ:CMCT) last issued its quarterly earnings results on Tuesday, November 9th.
+The real estate investment trust reported ($0.14) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.18) by $0.04.
+CIM Commercial Trust had a negative net margin of 7.06% and a negative return on equity of 13.08%.
+Research analysts predict that CIM Commercial Trust will post -0.04 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, January 5th.
-Shareholders of record on Monday, December 20th will be paid a $0.075 dividend.
-The ex-dividend date is Friday, December 17th.
-This represents a $0.30 dividend on an annualized basis and a yield of 4.17%.
-CIM Commercial Trust’s dividend payout ratio (DPR) is currently -19.11%.

-In related news, Director Richard S. Ressler purchased 36,400 shares of the firm’s stock in a transaction on Thursday, September 30th.
-The shares were acquired at an average cost of $8.99 per share, with a total value of $327,236.00.
-The purchase was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, major shareholder Cim Capital, Llc purchased 180,871 shares of the firm’s stock in a transaction on Tuesday, November 9th.
-The stock was bought at an average cost of $25.00 per share, for a total transaction of $4,521,775.00.
+In other CIM Commercial Trust news, major shareholder Cim Capital, Llc purchased 180,871 shares of the business’s stock in a transaction on Tuesday, November 9th.
+The shares were bought at an average cost of $25.00 per share, for a total transaction of $4,521,775.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director Richard S. Ressler acquired 17,150 shares of the stock in a transaction dated Wednesday, October 6th.
+The shares were acquired at an average cost of $9.11 per share, with a total value of $156,236.50.
 The disclosure for this purchase can be found here.
-Insiders acquired a total of 256,582 shares of company stock worth $5,197,707 over the last ninety days.
-Insiders own 41.20% of the company’s stock.
+Over the last three months, insiders have bought 217,745 shares of company stock valued at $4,849,610.
+Corporate insiders own 41.20% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-Royal Bank of Canada grew its position in shares of CIM Commercial Trust by 223.2% in the 2nd quarter.
-Royal Bank of Canada now owns 2,747 shares of the real estate investment trust’s stock worth $25,000 after buying an additional 1,897 shares during the last quarter.
-O Shaughnessy Asset Management LLC grew its position in shares of CIM Commercial Trust by 535,300.0% in the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 5,354 shares of the real estate investment trust’s stock worth $48,000 after buying an additional 5,353 shares during the last quarter.
-Daiwa Securities Group Inc. grew its position in shares of CIM Commercial Trust by 142.8% in the 2nd quarter.
-Daiwa Securities Group Inc. now owns 5,951 shares of the real estate investment trust’s stock worth $53,000 after buying an additional 3,500 shares during the last quarter.
+Hedge funds have recently bought and sold shares of the stock.
+Royal Bank of Canada increased its stake in CIM Commercial Trust by 223.2% in the second quarter.
+Royal Bank of Canada now owns 2,747 shares of the real estate investment trust’s stock valued at $25,000 after purchasing an additional 1,897 shares during the last quarter.
+O Shaughnessy Asset Management LLC raised its stake in CIM Commercial Trust by 535,300.0% during the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 5,354 shares of the real estate investment trust’s stock worth $48,000 after acquiring an additional 5,353 shares in the last quarter.
+Daiwa Securities Group Inc. boosted its stake in CIM Commercial Trust by 142.8% in the second quarter.
+Daiwa Securities Group Inc. now owns 5,951 shares of the real estate investment trust’s stock valued at $53,000 after acquiring an additional 3,500 shares in the last quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. grew its position in shares of CIM Commercial Trust by 88.3% in the 2nd quarter.
+Ltd. increased its position in shares of CIM Commercial Trust by 88.3% during the second quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 6,594 shares of the real estate investment trust’s stock worth $59,000 after buying an additional 3,092 shares during the last quarter.
-Finally, Cubist Systematic Strategies LLC bought a new stake in shares of CIM Commercial Trust in the 3rd quarter worth approximately $108,000.
+Ltd. now owns 6,594 shares of the real estate investment trust’s stock worth $59,000 after purchasing an additional 3,092 shares in the last quarter.
+Finally, Cubist Systematic Strategies LLC purchased a new stake in shares of CIM Commercial Trust in the 3rd quarter valued at about $108,000.
 Hedge funds and other institutional investors own 65.20% of the company’s stock.

 CIM Commercial Trust Company Profile